Aikoyori/MinisculeWardenBuff/README.md

 Note that nothing has been changed about the spawn mechanics so you can pretty much just not summon it when you go in the Deep Dark if you're careful enough

+Another note: This mod was made because I am tired of people complaining about Warden not giving something interesting

+Not needed on Client if you want to run it server-side only.
+Client side installation is for Singleplayer & LAN worlds.